MirRoR4s/MIT-6.031-Software-Construction/lecture/04-code-review.md

 ## Code review（代码审查）

 Code review is careful, systematic study of source code by people who are not the original author of the code.
-It’s analogous to proofreading a paper.
+It’s analogous to proofreading（校对） a paper.

 Code review really has two purposes:

-- **Improving the code.** Finding bugs, anticipating possible bugs, checking the clarity of the code, and checking for consistency with the project’s style standards.
+- **Improving the code.** Finding bugs, anticipating possible bugs, checking the clarity（清晰度） of the code, and checking for consistency with the project’s style standards.
 - **Improving the programmer.** Code review is an important way that programmers learn and teach each other, about new language features, changes in the design of the project or its coding standards, and new techniques.
 In open source projects, particularly, much conversation happens in the context of code reviews.

 Code review is widely practiced in open source projects like Apache and [Mozilla](http://blog.humphd.org/vocamus-1569/?p=1569).
 Code review is also widely practiced in industry.
 In [Google’s code review process](https://google.github.io/eng-practices/review/), for example, you can’t push any code into the main repository until another engineer has signed off on it in a code review.

 Why is code review widely used?
 There are many ideas out there for software development processes (some with buzzwords like Agile and Scrum).
 But code review is a practice with good evidence that it actually works.
-[Hillel Wayne](https://twitter.com/hillelogram/status/1120495752969641986) has collected some of the research highlights, among them that code review can find 70-90% of software defects, and that overwhelming numbers of software engineers at Google and Microsoft find it valuable and worth doing.
+[Hillel Wayne](https://twitter.com/hillelogram/status/1120495752969641986) has collected some of the research highlights（研究亮点）, among them that code review can find 70-90% of software defects, and that overwhelming numbers of software engineers at Google and Microsoft find it valuable and worth doing.

 In 6.031, we’ll do code review on problem sets, as described in the [Code Reviewing document](https://web.mit.edu/6.031/www/sp21/general/code-review.html) on the course website.

+---

 ### Style standards

-Most companies and large projects have coding style standards.
+Most companies and large projects have coding style standards（编码风格标准）.
 These can get pretty detailed, even to the point of specifying whitespace (how deep to indent) and where curly braces and parentheses should go.
-These kinds of questions often lead to [holy wars](http://www.outpost9.com/reference/jargon/jargon_23.html#TAG897) since they end up being a matter of taste and style.
+These kinds of questions often lead to [holy wars](http://www.outpost9.com/reference/jargon/jargon_23.html#TAG897) since they end up being a matter of taste（品味） and style（风格）.

 In 6.031, we have no official style guide.
 If you are new to Java and want a recommendation, [Google Java Style](http://google.github.io/styleguide/javaguide.html) is widely used and appealing for its readability, particularly rules like these: